robertmaynard/Sandbox/README.md

 An example of writing an external C function when using CMake

+## ExternTemplate ##
+An example of forcing explicit template instantiation in a translation unit.

 ## FindMoab ##
 A proof of concept FindMOAB.cmake implementation to be used as a reference.
 Also provided is the basic layout of a MOABConfig.cmake, that moab could